timjogorman/RicherEventDescription/guidelines.md

 due to excited "SIMULTANEOUS EVENT/EVENT TLINK!!!" facebook posts% }.

-Unless you are sure that the start of the first EVENT \textit{is the start of the second, and similar for the end, use CONTAINS or OVERLAP.
+Unless you are sure that the start of the first EVENT is the start of the second, and similar for the end, use CONTAINS or OVERLAP.